Human Rights Groups are a Hoax: How They Abandoned Black Slaves

 Even more despicably, a great deal of the original evidence of modern-day slavery in Africa came from Amnesty and Human Rights Watch’s own reports, dating all the way back to 1988.
-Yet they rarely if ever mentioned it in public, never put it forward as an official priority, and buried the information in long, omnibus reports about human rights across the world.
+Yet they rarely if ever mentioned it in public, never put it forward as an official priority, and buried the information in long, omnibus reports about the state of human rights across the globe.

 Given that the right to be free from being another’s property is second only to the right to life itself, how can this astonishing refusal to prioritize the plight of slaves by these human rights giants be explained?

 The answer sheds light on an unspoken dynamic which motivates Western human rights groups.
 These organizations are composed mostly of decent white people who care very much to fight against crimes — past and present — they believe to be committed by people like themselves.